asamuzaK/withExEditorHost/README-draft.md

 ## Host setup

-NOTE: This is an instruction for `v3.x`.
+NOTE: This is an instruction draft for `v3.x`.

 Download a zip file for your OS from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).